javascript-tutorial/en.javascript.info/1-js/03-code-quality/06-polyfills/article.md

 A good page to see the current state of support for language features is <https://kangax.github.io/compat-table/es6/> (it's big, we have a lot to study yet).

-## Babel.JS
+## Babel

 When we use modern features of the language, some engines may fail to support such code.
 Just as said, not all features are implemented everywhere.

-Here Babel.JS comes to the rescue.
+Here Babel comes to the rescue.

-[Babel.JS](https://babeljs.io) is a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler).
+[Babel](https://babeljs.io) is a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler).
 It rewrites modern JavaScript code into the previous standard.

 Actually, there are two parts in Babel: